awsdocs/amazon-ecs-developer-guide/doc_source/security-iam.md

 **Service user** – If you use the Amazon ECS service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more Amazon ECS features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
 If you cannot access a feature in Amazon ECS, see [Troubleshooting Amazon Elastic Container Service identity and access](security_iam_troubleshoot.md)\.

 **Service administrator** – If you're in charge of Amazon ECS resources at your company, you probably have full access to Amazon ECS\.
 It's your job to determine which Amazon ECS features and resources your employees should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
-To learn more about how your company can use IAM with Amazon ECS, see [How Amazon Elastic Container Service Works with IAM](security_iam_service-with-iam.md)\.
+To learn more about how your company can use IAM with Amazon ECS, see [How Amazon Elastic Container Service works with IAM](security_iam_service-with-iam.md)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to Amazon ECS\.
-To view example Amazon ECS identity\-based policies that you can use in IAM, see [Amazon Elastic Container Service Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+To view example Amazon ECS identity\-based policies that you can use in IAM, see [Amazon Elastic Container Service identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

 ## Authenticating With Identities<a name="security_iam_authentication"></a>